jasonblanchard/redux-frame/README.md

 Redux-frame works pretty similarly and so, having thoroughly enjoyed those docs above, you almost already know how this library works.
 There are a few differences:

-1. You don't "register" effect and coeffect handlers throughout the code.
-Instead, you pass them in at store creation time.
-The purpose for this is to avoid having state hang out in module scope which I always find a little unsettling.
-Redux gives us a natural place to inject these dependencies when you pass the middleware in to `createStore()`.
+1. Registering effects and coeffects happen at Redux `createStore()` time.
+This avoids putting anything in global module scope.
-1. You also don't need to register event handlers at all.
+1. You don't need to register event handlers at all.
 In re-frame, this is where you build up your interceptor chain.
-In redux-frame, interceptors are listed directly in the action payload.
+In redux-frame, interceptors are listed directly in the action payload as data.
 The reason for this is [react-redux](https://github.com/reduxjs/react-redux) already provides a level of indirection between actions and view code by way of the `connect()` higher-order component and your `mapDispatchToProps()` function.
 If your action payloads start to get complex (they will - by design, a lot of orchestration gets delegated to these objects) and you want to make them more re-usable, feel free to use action creator functions.
 1. There are no interceptors that deal with the `db` value.
 Instead, redux-frame can forward actions through the rest of the Redux middleware stack to your reducer function(s) which can handle state transitions just like you're used to with pure Redux.
 In other words, the `db` value is what you get from `store.getState()`.
 You are free to choose your event schema (imperative "DO_X" event types or declarative "X_HAPPENED" event types) and your reducer composition structure (`reduceReducers` or `combineReducers`).
 Both are outside the scope of this library.

 ## Quick start